jkenlooper/puzzle-massive/docs/development.md

 ```

 To have TLS (SSL) on your development machine run the `bin/provision-local.sh`
 script.
 That will use `openssl` to create some certs in the web/ directory.
+The
+`local-puzzle-massive-CA.pem`
-The rootCA.pem should be imported to Keychain Access and marked as always trusted.
+file should be imported to Keychain Access and marked as always trusted.
 _This step is not necessary.
 The site isn't using https yet._

 ### The 'dev' user and sqlite db file